 - Take your time: Don’t rush the process.
 Start out with the mixer at medium speed, and gradually increase the speed every few minutes.
 And don't add the sugar syrup until the whites form soft peaks.
 Then the slower you add it, the better it’ll blend into the whipped whites.

 - Use promptly: Once you stop beating the egg whites, it’s best to move quickly.
 The longer they sit before they’re baked in the oven, the more likely that they could sink and sag.
 Don't let that air you worked so hard to achieve get out!

+How do you keep meringue from cracking?
 To avoid cracks in your baked meringues, be sure that your oven is fully warmed, but not too hot before baking the meringue.

+Avoiding weeping meringue.
 First of all, if possible, make meringue pie on dry, low-humidity days.

 Also, don’t over bake your meringue!
 Over baking causes the egg whites in the meringue to shrink and squeeze out small droplets of moisture.
 Always make sure to check on your pie at the minimum baking time.

 Finally, make sure your pie filling is still warm when you top it with meringue, and spread the topping from end to end so it forms a good bond with the filling.

 If you’re making meringue for cookies or kisses, try adding a little flavor to the meringue at the stiff peak stage.
 Add a drop or two of citrus or peppermint essential oil, some sifted cocoa powder, finely ground nuts, coconut, or even Jello powder to give your cookies a subtle flavor.

 Meringue-topped pies are best on the day you make them, and should be refrigerated after serving.

 If you're making crisp cookies, kisses, or pavlovas, store them in an airtight container at room temperature in a dry location.